zorael/kameloso/README.md

 Terminal output will be broken in Cygwin terminals without compiling the aforementioned `cygwin` configuration.
 Powershell and `cmd` consoles are unaffected.

-When run in such Cygwin terminals, the bot will not gracefully shut down upon hitting Ctrl+C. Any changes to configuration will thus have to be otherwise saved prior to forcefully terminating like that.
+When run in such Cygwin terminals, the bot will not gracefully shut down upon hitting Ctrl+C, instead terminating abruptly.
+Any changes to configuration will thus have to be otherwise saved prior to forcefully exiting like that.

 ## Posix